margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for all of the moms in the neighborhood
 * Grateful for the life of the woman in the neighborhood who I babysit for
 * Grateful for peers from UVA
-* Grateful for the mom who udnerstood
+* Grateful for the mom who understood
 * Grateful for little kids
 * Grateful to look at everything from a different perspective
 * Grateful for the people from the 4th of July who I saw overcoming challenges
 * Grateful for home design
 * Grateful for people who express gratitude in Washington, DC
+* Grateful for the rebirth of the country
+* Grateful for the Eagle that belongs to everyone in America

 <br>